-- 1. A technical workshop looking at external calibration (application to low purity samples, calibration solutions, larger/complex molecules, sample limited applications). - 2.
+- 1. Technical workshop looking at external calibration (application to low purity samples, larger/complex molecules, sample limited applications). - 2.
 Technical workshop on alternative nuclei - 3.
-Promote the development of RMs (internal standards) for F and P quantification and RMs containing more than one nucleus of interest. - 4.
-Technical workshop on purity assignment of larger/complex molecules (e.g. peptides, oligonucleotides), possibly with PAWG.
+Promote development of RMs (internal standards) for 19F and 31P quantification and RMs containing more than one nucleus of interest - 4.
+Technical workshop on purity assignment of larger/complex molecules (e.g. peptides, oligonucleotides) by 2D-qNMR and external standard qNMR, possibly with PAWG.
 Followed by assessment in comparisons. - 5.
+Technical workshop comparing HPLC-qNMR approaches (e.g. internal standard recovery correction), followed by assessment via existing comparison programme where possible.

-Workshops in partnership with other WGs or as part of existing events (e.g. PANIC qNMR summit) - 6.
-Run track C and track D comparisons using qNMR with other approaches (different nuclei, external calibration, calibration solutions (solvent suppression), overlapping peaks and deconvolution strategies) to assess their comparability.
+6. Workshops in partnership with other WGs or as part of existing events (e.g. PANIC qNMR summit)

-High-resolution mass spectrometry (HRMS).
-High-resolution mass spectrometry (HRMS) is widely used across scientific disciplines relying on organic chemical analysis including food, environmental and clinical chemistry.
-These instruments (Time of Flight or Orbitrap) have high mass accuracy ( $\pm$ 0.001 Da), high mass resolution (ratio of mass to mass difference $\geq$ 20 000) and wide mass range (simultaneous acquisition of ions (full scan) up to 2000 Da).
+High resolution mass spectrometry (HRMS).
+High resolution mass spectrometry (HRMS) is widely used across scientific disciplines relying on organic chemical analysis including food, environmental and clinical chemistry.
+These instruments (Time of Flight or Orbitrap) have high mass accuracy (\pm 0.001 Da), high mass resolution (ratio of mass to mass difference \geq 20 000) and wide mass range (simultaneous acquisition of ions (full scan) up to 2000 Da).
 Hyphenated with either liquid, ionic or gas chromatography HRMS offers both high selectivity and broad analysis specificity and can therefore be used for structure confirmation and identification as well as simultaneous determination of known analytes and untargeted screening of thousands of unknowns in complex matrices.
 They can also be used for quantitative measurement in their targeted modes.